Mohamed Jegham: Politician

 He entered the government on July 26, 1988 as Minister of Tourism and Handicrafts.
 On January 20, 1995, he was appointed interior minister, succeeding Abdullah Kallel.
 On January 20, 1997, he was appointed Minister-Director of the Office of the President and, November 17, 1999, Minister of National Defence, a position he held for fourteen months.
 He left the government January 23, 2001 to be appointed ambassador to Rome on March 30.

 Mohamed Jegham joined the central committee of the Constitutional Democratic Rally in 1988 at the Congress of Salut, his mandate was renewed in 1993 and 1999 and until Congress of Ambition held in 2003.
-He is a member of the Political Bureau from January 25, 1995 to January 26, 2001.
+He was a member of the Political Bureau from January 25, 1995 to January 26, 2001.

 He was also Member of Parliament for Sousse during the Ninth and Tenth Legislatures from 1994 to 2004.
 He also holds the office of mayor of Hammam Sousse.

 He was appointed January 17, 2011 as Minister of Commerce and Tourism in the "unity government" led by Mohamed Ghannouchi, after the flight of former President Zine el-Abidine Ben Ali during the Tunisian revolution.
 He was replaced ten days later by Mehdi Houas because of his political ties with the RCD and having been part of the government of Ben Ali.
 He announced on February 19 that he founded a new party called the Homeland Party.
 Slim Chaker is his secretary of state.